 When you plan meals and prepare food for others for a living, it can be tiring to cook for yourself.
-After spending the day thinking about what to make for others, the last thing I want to do is worry about what to put on the dinner table.
+After spending the day thinking about what to make for others, the last thing I want to do cook for myself.
 So you can imagine my relief when my husband suggested that he make Japanese clam curry for dinner.
 After watching an episode of “Terrace House” in which one of the members made his famous curry for his roommates, my husband was craving that dish for days.
 So, here we were preparing it ourselves and can I say, it was a huge success!
 Homemade curry beats the packaged curry every single time.

 **Helpful tips and common mistakes

-Japanese curry is typically made with chicken or beef but fresh clams become the star of the dish in this recipe.
-It just so happens to be clam season so I was able to score some big juicy clams at the market.
+Japanese curry is typically made with chicken or beef but fresh clams become the star in this recipe.
 The first step is to discard any clams that may have died.
 To check, simply lightly tap any clams that are open.
 If it’s alive, it should close its shell.
 If the shell stays open, discard the clam.
 Next, you want to clean the clams.
-Soak them in fresh water for 20 minutes.
-The fresh water will help the clams spit out any sand or dirt.
+Soak them in freshwater for 20 minutes.
+The freshwater will help the clams spit out any sand or dirt.
 Use a firm brush and clean off any barnacles or dirt that may remain.

 Add the remaining ingredients including the reserved clam stock.
 Cover and bring to a boil.
 Reduce the heat and let it simmer until the vegetables become tender.
 You want to wait to add the clams until the very last minute to avoid overcooking them.
 Remember, we’ve already cooked them to make the stock so it’s just a matter of stirring it in at the very end.